 Spinal Muscular Atrophy with Respiratory Distress 1 (SMARD1)

-This information is for if your child has been recently diagnosed with SMARD1.
+The information below is for you if your child has been recently diagnosed with SMARD1.

-SMARD1 is an inherited condition that causes muscle weakness and respiratory failure, usually beginning between the ages of 6 weeks and 6 months.
+SMARD1 is an inherited nervous system condition that causes muscle weakness and respiratory failure, usually beginning between the ages of 6 weeks and 6 months.
 SMARD1 is an extremely rare disease; the number of children affected is very small.
-Currently, it’s not possible to collect accurate numbers of those affected but this may change as knowledge of the condition increases.
+Currently, it is not possible to collect accurate numbers of those affected but this may change as knowledge of the condition increases.